Best Of19 min read

 Ask these three questions before committing:

 1. Will volunteers actually log in and use this?
-(If the honest answer is probably not, simplicity wins every time — go Trello or Basecamp)
+(If the honest answer is probably not, simplicity wins—go Trello or Basecamp)

 2. Do we need to report project data back to funders?
 (If yes, look hard at Teamwork or Smartsheet)